How Many Calories to Eat When Bulking

 Regularly tracking your body weight and composition is essential for assessing your progress and making adjustments to your plan as needed.

-Weigh yourself on a digital scale each morning before eating and after using the restroom to ensure consistent and accurate readings.
 Additionally, utilize reliable methods for measuring body composition, such as bioimpedance, dual-energy X-ray absorptiometry (DEXA), air displacement plethysmography (Bod Pod), and skinfold tests.

 Assessing Workout Performance

-Monitoring your workout performance is crucial for determining whether your current plan is effective and making adjustments as needed.
-Signs of a successful muscle-building workout include:
+Monitoring your athletic performance is crucial for determining whether your current plan is effective for your bulk.

 • An increase in weight without fat gain